apache/pekko-grpc/plugin-tester-scala/README.md

 $ ./gradlew clean test -Dpekko.grpc.project.version=1.0.0
 ```

-## Use different versions of Gradle plugin and akka grpc libraries.
+## Use different versions of Gradle plugin and pekko grpc libraries.

-Sometimes, it may be required to only tests changes in plugin itself, without publishing a new version of akka grpc libraries to repository.
+Sometimes, it may be required to only tests changes in plugin itself, without publishing a new version of pekko grpc libraries to repository.
-There's additional parameter for this that may override akka grpc libraries used by plugin.
+There's additional parameter for this that may override pekko grpc libraries used by plugin.
-Libraries must be published to akka grpc release or snapshot repo.
+Libraries must be published to pekko grpc release or snapshot repo.

 [source,sh]
 ```shell script